 Exemption - a situation where a certain type of property, or the property of a certain kind of taxpayer, is not taxable.

 Homestead Deduction - The homestead deduction is the most commonly used property tax deduction in Indiana.
-It allows homeowners who use a property as a primary residence to qualify for a reduction of up to 60 percent of the assessed value or $45,000, whichever is less, thereby lowering the property owner’s property tax obligation.
-An individual or entity receiving a Homestead Standard Deduction also is entitled to receive a Supplemental Homestead Deduction.
-The amount of the Supplemental Homestead Deduction is 35 percent of the assessed value that is less than $600,000 and 25 percent of the assessed value that is more than $600,000.
+It allows homeowners who use a property as their principal place of residence to qualify for a reduction of up to 60 percent of the assessed value of the property or $45,000, whichever is less, thereby potentially lowering the property owner’s property tax obligation.
+An individual or entity receiving a Homestead Standard Deduction is also entitled to receive a Supplemental Homestead Deduction.
+The amount of the Supplemental Homestead Deduction is 35 percent of the assessed value (remaining after application of the Homestead Standard Deduction) that is less than $600,000 and 25 percent of the assessed value (remaining after application of the Homestead Standard Deduction) that is more than $600,000.

 Levy - The product of a specified tax rate and the assessed value.
 Levy terms include tuition support, maximum, and excessive.